Officials release details about Las Vegas shooter as death toll rises

 “We are asking to solely utilize United Blood Services for blood donations and the UMC to donate blood,” Lombardo said Monday.

-Anyone wishing to help is asked to donate blood for the injured victims at United Blood Services located at 6930 W. Charleston in Las Vegas or 601 Whitney Ranch Drive in Henderson.
+Anyone wishing to help is asked to donate blood for the injured victims at United Blood Services located at 6930 W. Charleston in Las Vegas or 601 Whitney Ranch Drive in Henderson, Nevada.

-University Medical Center is also hosting a blood drive in conjunction with United Blood Services and is being held at UMC’s Delta Point Building located at 901 N. Rancho Lane.
+University Medical Center is also hosting a blood drive in conjunction with United Blood Services and is being held at UMC’s Delta Point Building located at 901 N. Rancho Lane, Las Vegas.

 Counseling services